Andre Vasquez

 Andre Vasquez (born May 21, 1979) is a Chicago politician, community organizer, and former rapper.
-He is the alderman of the city's 40th ward.
-He won election to that office after defeating incumbent Patrick O'Connor in the 2019 Chicago aldermanic elections.
-Vasquez is a member of the Chicago chapter of the Democratic Socialists of America.
+He is currently serving in the Chicago City Council as alderperson for the 40th ward, which includes parts of Lincoln Square, West Ridge, and Edgewater.
+He won election to that office in 2019, defeating incumbent Patrick O'Connor, and was re-elected in 2023.
+Since 2023, he has served as co-chair of the Progressive Caucus.

 Early life, education, and career

 Vasquez was born in Chicago on May 21, 1979, and attended Lane Technical College Prep High School.
 He attended the University of Illinois at Chicago, where he studied English/Language Arts Teacher Education, but did not graduate.
 He later earned an associate degree in business administration and management from Kaplan University in 2014.

 As of 2019, he held a position as a cell phone account manager at AT&T.

 Hip-hop career

 During the late 1990s and early 2000s, Vasquez performed as a hip-hop artist under the stage name Prime, a reference to the fictional character Optimus Prime.
 He first became involved in battle rap during his time at Lane Tech High School in the early 1990s, and later became a member of the underground hip-hop collective Molemen.
 He also toured with the hip-hop group Atmosphere and appeared on MTV's Direct Effect and HBO's Blaze Battle.
 He ended his career as a rapper in 2010.

 Vasquez's career as a rapper later became the subject of controversy during his 2019 campaign for Chicago City Council, when his opponent criticized him for using misogynistic and homophobic lyrics.
 Vasquez apologized for the lyrics, saying that "As a person who felt inadequate in my own skin, I thought denigrating others would make me feel bigger and there is no excuse for that."